It seems to be an age old question, “How do I stay happy with less money?”

 Now that I have to be aware of every dollar I spend, I’m aware of what products and brands I buy from.
 Now I chose to only spend my hard earned dollars on what I really need from brands I really admire or respect.

-Either they support charities or their communities, or their mission is to help the environment.
+The products I choose to support donate to charities or their communities.
+Or their mission is to help the environment.
 Bonus if they have both! ☺️

 DON’T GET SUCKED INTO THE SMALL THINGS (AND SALES!)